 We’ve reviewed over 50 types of reflective gear.
 Here are our favorites…

-Top 3 Best and Favorites
+Top 5 Best and Favorites

 Reflective Running Vests

 A running vest is the best, most economical way to be safe and visible when running in the dark.
 A good reflective vest covers a large portion of your body without being heavy or bulky.

 1. Amphipod Xinglet Lite Reflective Running Vest

-2. Amphipod Xinglet Flash LED Vest
+2. Amphipod Xinglet Optic Beam USB Rechargeable Vest

 3. Nathan Streak Reflective Vest

 Big points of reflective elements ensure you’ll be seen on the road.
 For extra visibility, the vest has spots to clip on additional LED lights and other types of reflective elements.
 There is also a small, zippered pocket for storing small items.

-4. Tracer 360
+4. Nox Gear Tracer 360

-For the ultimate in visibility, the Tracer 360 reflective vest offers 360 degrees of visibility using multicolor fiber optic LED lights.
+For the ultimate in visibility, the Tracer 360 reflective vest offers 360 degrees of visibility using multi-color fiber optic LED lights.
 Choose changing color schemes or a single solid color.
 What’s great about these lights is drivers can see you without headlights shining directly on you.

 It runs on 3 AAA batteries and lasts up to 40 hours.
 In addition, reflective detailing adds more visibility to this vest.
 The vest is weather and sweatproof.
 Its minimal design can be worn over t-shirts or heavier clothing.

 LED Clip-on Lights

-A very basic way to add visibility is with small clip-on LED lights.
+An easy and inexpensive way to add visibility is with small clip-on LED lights.
 These can be attached on sleeves, waists, caps – pretty much anywhere.
 Ideally, you should wear these with a reflective vest.
 A few vests even have spots to add clip-on lights.

-6. UltrAspire Lumen 115C Clip Light
+6. UltrAspire Lumen Clip 180

 7. Nathan Strobe Light

-8. Nathan Lux Strobe RX Safety Light
+8. Nathan Hyperbrite RX Strobe Rechargeable LED Clip Light

 Arm and Ankle Bands